International-Data-Spaces-Association/IDSA-Rulebook/103_Establishing_Trust.md

 Many situations require attributes that are complex and may involve additional workflows, including human intervention. ``` require additional workflows that can include human intervention.
-It is not possible to generally prescribe in the IDSA Rulebook how to handle extended, composite and complex attributes.
-This is a question of the design of the data space and its rules.
+It is not The IDSA Rulebook cannot prescribe a general approach for handling extended, composite, or complex attributes.
+Their management depends on the specific design and governance rules of the respective data space.
 Further guidance can be found in the [IDS RAM](https://link2RAM).

 >Attribute-based trust provides a dynamic, context- and risk-aware trust
 >model, that enables precise control by including attributes from many